 Contexts of media production and contexts of media reception have been as important as textual analysis in many of its ventures as has been the wider notions of space and culture which nest mediated social practices.

 The interest in contemporary communications is at the heart of our enterprise, though always with a focus on how media from print journalism, online and social communication to film, radio and TV deploy their affordances to communicative and social effect.

-The Department has a wide range of research interests currently grouped within our four research groups: Culture, Space and Memory; Discourse and Society; Media, Politics and Society; and Screen and Film Studies.
+The Department has a wide range of research interests currently grouped within our four research groups: Culture, Space and Memory; Discourse, Data and Society; Media, Politics and Society; and Screen and Film Studies.